Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Variance Decomposition Model

-In a generalizability framework, the three prompt families (base, CoT, pseudo-RAG) are treated as sampled operationalizations from a broader class of commonly used strategies.
-The key result is not that these specific prompts failed, but that variance attributable to the prompt facet, including LLM-Prompt interactions (some prompts dramatically improving weaker models or reversing ordering), is small relative to other effects.
-This rests not on the prompt main effect alone, but on the full variance decomposition.
-We observe that these interaction components are comparatively small in the posterior draws the proportion of explained variance–by LLM, prompt family, or their interaction–is 0.46 (CI 95\% [0.25,0.62], $\hat{R}=0.99$) and the prompt family's unique variance as a proportion of all interactions (known as $E\rho^2$) is 0.06 (CI [0.00,0.40], $\hat{R}=1.02$ ).
+In a generalizability framework, the three prompt families (base, chain-of-thought, pseudo-RAG) are treated as sampled operationalizations from a broader universe of commonly used strategies.
+The key claim is not that these specific prompts failed, but that variance attributable to the prompt facet---including its interactions with LLM---is small relative to other sources.
+This rests on the full variance decomposition, not on the prompt main effect alone.

+We define the \emph{object of measurement} as the item--observation combination $(i,c)$, and the \emph{instrumentation facets} as LLM ($m$) and prompt ($p$).
+Averaging over $n_m$ models and $n_p$ prompts, the relative and absolute reliability coefficients are given by the following.

+\begin{definition}[Relative reliability] Let $S$ denote the set of all variance components estimated in Eq.~\ref{eq:vardecomp_full}, and let $S_{\alpha} = \{\alpha \in S \}$ be the subset containing the object of measurement, $\alpha$.
+The expected relative reliability for $n_m$ models and $n_p$ prompts is